 4) Foods that contain vitamin C (you knew that already) and selenium because both are known for supporting the immune system and are readily available in foods.
 Brazil nuts and liver (if you eat it) are sources of selenium.
 Goji and dark green leaves are my go to for vitamin C.

 TOP TIP: What food is seasonal right now where you are?
-I ask as a little reminder that in season, local food is being created by the environment we are living in, in that moment.
+I ask as a little reminder that in season, local food is being created by the environment we are living in, in that moment - and it might just serve you right now.
 It’s almost like the weather, the land and the environment know what we as humans need.
 When choosing my foods I like to remember that we are always connected to the environment and nature (we are part of it!)

 In the UK, the following vegetables and fruits are currently in season: Beetroot, brussel sprouts, cabbage, celiac, celeriac, Jerusalem artichoke, kale, parsnip, pumpkin, sewed, sweet potato, turnip, apple, clementine, cranberry, pear and pomegranate!